wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 == Changelog ==

+= 1.9.0 =
+* Fixed: Duplicate products when using more than one shop (PrestaShop 1.5+)
+* Fixed: Wrong categories assigned to products when there are category slugs duplicates
+* Fixed: the joomla_query() function was returning only one row

 = 1.8.2 =
 * Fixed: Some images were imported as question marks
 * Fixed: Wrong storage directory for the images without a date